bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

                   ]
                 } )

-  * You can similarly create users for MongoDB Monitoring Agent and MongoDB Backup Agent.
+  * You can similarly create user for MongoDB Monitoring Agent.
 For example:

     .. code:: bash